tazzledazzle/CloudFileManager/README.md

 ### 3.2 Detailed User Scenarios

-**Scenario 1: The Legal Professional&#x20;**&#x52;achel is a lawyer who manages hundreds of case documents.
+**Scenario 1: The Legal Professional** Rachel is a lawyer who manages hundreds of case documents.
 She uploads all her files to the Cloud File Manager.
 When she needs to find precedents for a new case, she simply searches for relevant legal concepts.
 The system returns documents where these concepts appear, even if the exact terms weren't in the filenames or manually tagged.

-**Scenario 2: The Research Team&#x20;**&#x41; research team uploads their collection of papers and data.
+**Scenario 2: The Research Team** A research team uploads their collection of papers and data.
 The system automatically extracts information about methodologies, findings, and subject matter.
 Team members can quickly find all papers using a particular research method or discussing specific phenomena, even across different authors and file formats.

-**Scenario 3: The Small Business&#x20;**&#x41; marketing agency uploads client materials and campaign assets.
+**Scenario 3: The Small Business** A marketing agency uploads client materials and campaign assets.
 The system automatically categorizes them by client, campaign type, and content.
 When a team member needs to find "all video advertisements for the healthcare sector," the search works even if the files weren't manually organized that way.

 ## 4. Functional Requirements

 ### 4.1 File Management

-* **File Upload**: Users can upload files through web interface or CLI
+* **File Upload**: Users can upload files through a web interface or CLI (Command-Line Interface)
 * **Format Support**: System supports documents, images, spreadsheets, and presentations
 * **Storage Organization**: Files are organized logically with system-generated paths
 * **Version Management**: Support for file versioning to track changes